Sebastian Lochbronner Website

 7. set cookies

-Cookies are a thing of their own and you really need to limit their use so as not to violate the regulation.
-It is advisable to only set cookies that are necessary for the operation of the website or for which you can credibly justify a legitimate interest - such as for storing the shopping cart content or for member areas.
-It is also recommended that you display a cookie banner that informs about the use of cookies and gives visitors the opportunity to object to the setting of cookies (strictly speaking, according to the current legal situation, even before any cookie is set).
+Cookies are a matter in themselves and you really have to limit their use in order not to violate the regulation.
+It is advisable to only set cookies that are necessary for the operation of the website or for which you can credibly justify a legitimate interest - such as for saving the contents of the shopping cart or for member areas.
+It is also recommended that you display a cookie banner that informs visitors about the use of cookies and gives them the opportunity to object to the setting of cookies (according to the current legal situation, strictly speaking, before any cookies are set).
 Your privacy policy must also explain exactly what the cookies are for and what they are used for on your website.

 8. AV contracts and documentation